silverstripe/silverstripe-framework/docs/en/05_Contributing/04_Release_Process.md

 This page describes the process followed for "core" releases (mainly the `framework` and `cms` modules).

-## Release Maintainer

-The current maintainer responsible for planning and performing releases is Ingo Schommer (ingo at silverstripe dot com).

 ## Release Planning

 Our most up-to-date release plans are typically in the ["framework" milestone](https://github.com/silverstripe/silverstripe-framework/milestones) and ["cms" milestone](https://github.com/silverstripe/silverstripe-cms/milestones).